 Similar to the Belgian flag, the German flag has certain variants that are used on special occasions and places.
 Firstly, the Civil Flag or the German Unity Flag is a plain black, red, and gold banner with horizontal lines.

-It is used as the civil ensign and used by non-federal authorities who wish to show their allegiance to the federal government.
+It is used as the civil ensign by non-federal authorities who wish to show their allegiance to the federal government.
 Secondly, Germany has an individual Government Flag as well.

 This includes the Federal Shield emblazoned across the plain black-red-gold banner.
 The shield covers precisely one-fifth of the black and gold stripes.
 The federal government can only use it.

-Specified by Article 22 from the German constitution, the flag should have three equal horizontal stripes of black, red, and gold.
+Article 22 of the German constitution specifies that the flag should have three equal horizontal black, red, and gold stripes.
 The ratio of the three bars should remain equal, while the length-width ratio should be 3:5.